kaustubhhakim/atmodeller/README.md

 # atmodeller
-A lightweight Python package for computing the partitioning of volatiles between a planetary atmosphere and its interior
+A lightweight Python package for computing the partitioning of volatiles between a planetary atmosphere and its interior.

+See the Jupyter notebook tutorials in `tutorials/`.